Validation of Neural Network Controllers for Uncertain Systems Through Keep-Close Approach: Robustness Analysis and Safety Verification: Conclusion

 \section{Conclusion}

-A novel technique named keep-close was presented to guarantee the safety and robustness of feedback systems with NN controllers against various uncertainty types.
-The theoretical results we reached for the worst-case analysis presented provides the user with a prior knowledge about the worst case of the error between the reference model and the state of the system with a neural controller including perturbations.
-The key idea of the new approach is to maintain the closed-loop system output with a NN controller when its input changes within a bounded set, close to the output of a robustly performing closed loop reference model.
-The keep-close approach provides the user a prior knowledge about the worst-case RISE and SSE between the reference closed-loop model and the uncertain system controlled by the neural controller.
-This information is very important to provide some levels of validation to AI-based ML techniques by using robust control theory and increasing the level of trust for users to adopt these schemes.Through the practical implementation and testing of two distinct problems, namely the Single-Link Robot Arm Control Problem and the Deep Guidance and Control of Apollo Lander, the theoretical results of the innovative approach presented in this paper have been successfully validated.
-These real-world experiments have substantiated the efficacy and adaptability of the proposed approach across diverse application domains, providing empirical evidence to support its effectiveness and versatility.
+A novel technique, termed "keep-close," was introduced to ensure the safety and robustness of feedback systems equipped with neural network (NN) controllers amidst various types of uncertainties.
+The theoretical findings provided for worst-case analysis offer users preliminary insights into the maximum expected error between the reference model and the system's state when controlled by an NN amidst perturbations.
+The central concept behind this new methodology is to preserve the closed-loop system's output under an NN controller close to that of a robustly performing reference model, even when its input varies within a predefined bounded set.
+The "keep-close" strategy furnishes users with advanced knowledge regarding the worst-case rise and steady-state error (SSE) between the reference closed-loop model and the uncertain system managed by the neural controller.
+This insight is crucial for validating AI-based machine learning (ML) techniques through robust control theory, thereby enhancing user trust in these technologies.
+The efficacy and adaptability of this innovative approach have been empirically validated through practical implementation and testing on two distinct challenges: the Single-Link Robot-Arm Control Problem and the Deep Guidance and Control of the Apollo Lander.
+These real-world experiments have demonstrated the proposed method's effectiveness and flexibility across different application areas, offering empirical proof of its utility and adaptability.